-Eric Wilkinson, Secretary: Eric is a documentary filmmaker, professional video producer, and photographer who has worked with several major Los Angeles production companies, Friends of the Ozark Riverways, Rumble to the River, THF Realty, Washington University, St. Louis Variety, The Ronald McDonald House, The Youth Technology and Education Center, and UPN TV, among others.
+Eric Wilkinson, Vice-President: Eric is a documentary filmmaker, professional video producer, and photographer who has worked with several major Los Angeles production companies, Friends of the Ozark Riverways, Rumble to the River, THF Realty, Washington University, St. Louis Variety, The Ronald McDonald House, The Youth Technology and Education Center, and UPN TV, among others.
 His film work and photography essays have been exhibited in several cities around the country.
 Eric enjoys a variety of outdoor activities including paddling, camping, rock climbing, and hiking.

 David Garin: David recently retired from the University of Missouri-St. Louis where he was Associate Professor of Chemistry and Director of the Center for Science and Technology.
 He coauthored the textbook, Chemistry: Its Role in Society and continues to write.
 He served as the first chairperson of Missouri’s Hazardous Waste Management Commission and worked at the EPA in Washington, D.C.
 David was a Congressional Science Fellow in 1980-81 working in Congressman Al Gore’s office on environmental issues.
 He has served on the Coalition Board for more than 20 years in various roles.